RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 indicator of the completion response is 'H'.
 As a result SYNTAX condition 44.1 is raised implicitly.

-If How indicated that a result from the routine was required but the routine provided one that was too long (see #Limit_String in nnn) the indicator of the completion response is 'L’.
+If How indicated that a result from the routine was required but the routine provided one that was too long (see #Limit_String in nnn) the indicator of the completion response is 'L'.
 As a result SYNTAX condition 52 is raised implicitly.

-If the routine failed in a way not indicated by some other indicator the indicator of the completion response is 'F’.
+If the routine failed in a way not indicated by some other indicator the indicator of the completion response is 'F'.
 As a result SYNTAX condition 40.1 is raised implicitly.

 ### Config_ExternalMethod